smarmau/asknews_mlb/README.md

 ## Contributing

-We welcome contributions to improve the MLB Betting Bot.
-If you'd like to contribute, please fork the repository, create a new branch, and submit a pull request with your changes.
+We welcome contributions to improve the MLB Betting Bot

 ## License